AliNazari-dev/quiz-task-quarkino/README.md

 2 -  using AI Api for generating question
-3 -  when user clicked on wrong anwer the bgColor should be red and the correct answer should be green 4 - adding State-managment like useReducer or zustand for managing State
+3 -  when user clicked on wrong anwer the bgColor should be red and the correct answer should be green 4 - adding State-managment like useReducer or zustand for managing State 5 -writing test and fixing bug with using next and latest version of jest by refactor to version 5.0.0 jest not latest

 i used typescript - nextjs and tailwind